Pełny proces produkcji 925 Biżuteria srebrna: A 5000-Word Guide

 -

-Rhodium plating (adds brightness and protection)
+Rhodium (adds brightness and protection)

 -